mikependon/RepoDB/RepoDb.Wiki/Working with Transactions.md

 - [Using the Transaction object in the Repository](https://github.com/mikependon/RepoDb/wiki/Working-with-Transactions#Using-the-Transaction-object-in-the-Repository)
 - [Transaction for Multiple Operation Calls](https://github.com/mikependon/RepoDb/wiki/Working-with-Transactions#Transaction-for-Multiple-Operation-Calls)

+## Before we begin

-In this tutorial, the programming language we will be using is C# and the database provider we will be using is SQL Server.
-Please have at least Visual Studio 2017 and SQL Server 2016 installed in your machine.
+The programming language we will be using is *C#* and the database provider we will be using is *SQL Server*.
+Please have at least *Visual Studio 2017* and *SQL Server 2016* installed in your machine.

+Please follow the steps at [Creating an Inventory Database and Project](https://github.com/mikependon/RepoDb/wiki/Creating-an-Inventory-Database-and-Project) before proceeding to the next sections.

 ## What is Database Transaction